inverno-io/inverno-examples/README.md

 ## Building Inverno framework examples

-The Inverno framework examples can be built using Maven and Java 15+ with the following command:
+The Inverno framework examples can be built using Maven and [JDK][jdk] 15+ with the following command:

 ```plaintext
 $ mvn install